3kh0/ext-remover/README.md

 then, it detects when the toggle switch is toggled, and for what extension, then compiles a message to chrome that says "hey, turn this off for me".
 Chrome, mistaking this for the webstore complies.
 ![image](https://yeeteeyt.github.io/exploitgrid.png)

+## v106 and above

+This exploit details another way to permanently delete extensions.
+Once done, you can update or restart your chromebook and the extensions will stay gone until you powerwash.

+You need a usb for downgrading, and rudimentary knowledge of bash is recommended

+STEPS:
+1. Downgrade to any version below 101.
+Instructions are in [Chrome100.dev](https://chrome100.dev).
+2. Hit `ctrl+alt+t` to open a crosh window.
+If it’s blocked by extensions, use LTBEEF.
+If it’s policy blocked (“The person who set up this computer has chosen to block this site”) you can try downgrading to a version below 90, where crosh had a different URL.
+3. Type in `set_cellular_ppp \';bash;exit;\'` and hit enter.
+4. You now have access to a bash shell, logged in as chronos.
+More information about the permissions of this shell is at the bottom.
+5. Type `rm -rf ~/Extensions/*`. **THIS WILL BREAK EVERY EXTENSION ON YOUR CHROMEBOOK.** If there are extensions you want to keep, they can be selectively removed by ID using `rm -rf ~/Extensions/InsertIdHere`
+6. Run `chmod 000 ~/Extensions`.
+This marks the extension folder as read only, stopping it from updating in the future or any new extensions from being installed.
+7. You can now restart chrome, allowing it to update to the latest version.
+Once rebooted onto the latest version, all removed extensions will have the default icon and won’t function at all.

+**Things you can’t do**
+1. Run sudo or su into root.
+There might be ways to privilege escalate to root using disclosed chromium bug reports, but at the moment I have not gotten any of them to work on managed chromebooks
+2. Enable dev mode or use dev mode things
+3. Write to certain protected folders
+4. Install packages
+5. Install your own extensions.
+There is no way that known of (right now) to do that, so don’t ask.
+Please suggest any ideas.
+6. Modify an existing extension.
+Extensions are checksummed before running, so any modification will result in chrome thinking the extension is “corrupted” and trying to redownload it, failing if the directory is marked readonly

+If anyone knows some fun commands for the bash shell to break things even further, let me know!

+Thanks to CoolElectronics for finding this amazing trick, trent:gra.im and justinchrm for helping with some parts, and the discoverer of the original bash shell exploit found here https://bugs.chromium.org/p/chromium/issues/detail?id=1329945